 Fundamentally, diversity is essential for life and data has shown that diversity is also key to productivity in the business world.
 Yet, students from diverse backgrounds, namely underrepresented minorities, still struggle to find their place in STEM education.
-Our program seeks to increase the participation of underrepresented minority, largely African-American high school students in authentic STEM experiences that will improve their chances for college entry and retention in STEM.
-This program directly addresses national priorities in STEM education: providing research experiences to K–12 students, engaging underrepresented students in STEM and enhancing the STEM workforce.
+Our program seeks to increase the participation of underrepresented minority students, through authentic STEM experiences in genomics and bioinformatics, that will improve their chances for college entry and retention in STEM.
+We endeavor to meet this goal by introducing high school students to bioinformatics and genomics curriculum, providing research opportunities, and supporting college preparation activities.

 The US has fallen behind several countries in STEM competiveness, where K–12 students are less proficient in science and math and earn fewer bachelor degrees in STEM than countries such as China and Korea.
 The maintenance of the US economy relies heavily on innovation and technology.
 As well as our health systems rely on the discoveries of scientists and physicians.
 Thus STEM and health are critical to our nations welfare.
 Improving the education and STEM experiences for all students, but namely underrepresented minorities (URM) is also critical to our economy and healthcare as our country is projected to become a majority minority nation.
 We are proposing a program that will prepare low-income, URM high school students for careers in STEM and health.